ag-cpp/digikam/core/libs/video/qtav/README.md

       - See files in core/cmake/modules.

     - Fix all GCC 11 warnings.

-    - Hide all private classes symbols with Q_DECL_HIDDEN macro.
+    - Hide all private class and structure symbols with Q_DECL_HIDDEN macro.

     - Fix all Clang warnings under MacOS.